-The first phase involves the construction of two gas treatment units and is expected to cost US\$227.0 million.
-The gas treatment units will each have the capacity to treat approximately 850 million cubic metres of associated gas and gas condensate.
-Both units will be equipped with sweetening and sulphur recovery units to improve the quality of the gas.
-The Gas Treatment Facility also includes an associated gas-fired power plant with an output of 15 megawatts that is expected to provide the field site with all required electricity.
+The first phase of the Gas Treatment Facility involved the construction of two gas treatment units and at 31 December 2011 had cost approximately US\$260 million.
+Each of the gas treatment units has the capacity to treat approximately 850 million cubic metres of raw gas (combination of associated gas and gas condensate Both units are equipped with sweetening and sulphur recovery units to improve the quality of the gas.
+The Gas Treatment Facility also includes a gasfired power plant with an design capacity of 15 megawatts to provide the field site with all required electricity.
 The power plant has been constructed as part of the first phase of the Gas Treatment Facility.
-A condensate stabilisation unit has been constructed at the Gas Treatment Facility, which is capable of stabilising 800,000 tonnes of condensate each year, and which has increased the total cost for the first phase of the Gas Treatment Facility from approximately US\$182.0 million to approximately US\$227.0 million.
-As of 31 December 2010, the outstanding amounts due to KSS for construction of the Gas Treatment Facility were US\$24.1 million, which includes US\$22.4 million (rising to a payment of US\$22.7 million by completion) to be paid to KSS after takeover.
+Handover of the Gas Treatment Facility from KSS took place in December 2011.